 The Ministerial Directive did not amend the timelines for LDCs to achieve their energy savings and demand savings targets.
-Therefore, the main focus of the LDCs remains the achievement of CDM targets by December 31, 2014.
+Until clarification is provided, the focus of the LDCs remains on the achievement of CDM targets by December 31, 2014.
+This report has been prepared assuming no change to either timelines or funding, although both matters may be the subject of clarification in the near future.